Frequently Asked Questions

 A: No you don't.
 If you rent out rooms in your home to lodgers, rent out individual rooms in a property, I.e., houses of multiple occupancy (HMO) / student lets or do B&B, under current guidelines, you do not need to have an Energy Performance Certificate.

-Q: Do I need an EPC for renting / selling a static mobile home?
+Q: Do I need an EPC for renting / selling a static park home?

 Q: I rent out my property as holiday lets short / long term.
 Do I need an EPC?